openshift/training/beta-3-setup.md

 If you want to be fancy, try it in your browser!

-### Notes on Cleanup, Enforcement
-Currently the STI process involves a pod that is created to build your code (sti-build) as well as a pod that is used to deploy your code (ose-deployer).
-Right now, OpenShift doesn't "clean up" after the build process - pods that were generated to build your application code will stick around.
-If you do a few builds, and go to the *Settings* tab for the *Sinatra* project, you'll see that you can reach or exceed your pod quote (3).
-These issues are understood and will be fixed.

-Since we are not doing anything else with the *Sinatra* project, we can ignore these artifacts for now.

 ## A Fully-Integrated "Quickstart" Application
 The next example will involve a build of another application, but also a service that has two pods -- a "front-end" web tier and a "back-end" database tier.
 This application also makes use of auto-generated parameters and other neat features of OpenShift.
-One thing of note is that this project already has the wiring/plumbing between the front- and back-end components pre-defined as part of its JSON.
+One thing of note is that this project already has the wiring/plumbing between the front- and back-end components pre-defined as part of its JSON and embedded in the source code.
 Adding resources "after the fact" will come in a later lab.

 This example is effectively a "quickstart" -- a pre-defined application that comes in a template that you can just fire up and start using or hacking on.